multifacet/fbmm-artifact/README.md

 If you open the output files, you will see some statistics captured by the badger trap utility.
 The measurements in Table 6 are calculated by dividing the "Range TLB hit detected" count by the "DTLB miss detected" count.

+**Note:** These experiments will probably take a few hours because every TLB miss will trap into the kernel.
+`mcf` takes about 2 hours, and `CactuBSSN` takes about 7.